-Graduates of this program are prepared to make meaningful contributions to a software development group.
+Graduates of this program have made meaningful contributions to their software development groups, both for large-scale and local companies.
 Typical jobs for graduates might include test, release, or customer support engineers.
-Students may continue on to the bachelor’s degree, which adds an understanding of software development and significantly more technical depth.
+Students may continue on to the bachelor’s degree, which adds a deeper understanding of software development and more technical depth while increasing employment opportunities.

 A student with an Associate of Science in Computer Software Engineering will be able to:

 - Demonstrate fluency in multiple languages, including one object-oriented language and one scripting language

 - Understand the fundamentals of computer hardware, including assembly language

 - Develop complete websites

 - Understand the behaviors and implementation of computer networking

 - Understand basic principles for developing and deploying high-quality software systems

 - Understand how to manage systems, including UNIX-based computers

 - Work effectively in a group software development effort